hendafarhani/jwt-authentication/readme.md

 # jwt-authentication

-This project is built with spring, spring boot, spring security, java 8 and maven <br />
-It introduces jwt authentication functionality using Spring Security framework.
+This project is built with spring, spring boot and spring security.
+And developed with java 8. <br /> It implements jwt authentication functionality provided by Spring security framework.

-## Development server

-First run `npm i`
-Run JSON server: `json-server –watch db.json`
-Run Angular project: `ng serve --open`
-The app will automatically navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.

 ## Project structure